PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_workflow.rst

         # ---------------------------------------------------------------------
         # end of snippets section

-    In addition to ``when`` attributes, the only other attribute used in the snippet section of workflow skillets is ``transform``.
-You may optionally also include a ``transform`` attribute, which will map the output from one skillet to the input of another.
+    In addition to **when** attributes, the only other attribute used in the snippet section of workflow skillets is **transform**.
+You may optionally also include a **transform** attribute, which will map the output from one sub-skillet to the input of another.
 For an example of a workflow skillet using transform, navigate to the `SkilletLib repo in GitHub`_.

     .. _SkilletLib repo in GitHub: https://github.com/PaloAltoNetworks/skilletlib/tree/master/example_skillets/workflow_transform

     ..
 NOTE::
-        REMEMBER: To avoid PanHandler skillet import errors, skillets' names must be globally unique.
+        **REMEMBER**: To avoid PanHandler skillet import errors, skillets' names must be globally unique.

 Push the Skillet to Github
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+    At this stage initial building is complete.
+The YAML file preamble, variables, and snippets sections all have
+    relevant content added.
+Now we want to push this to GitHub for additional testing and tuning.

+    Use:

+    * ``git add .`` to add the modified files to the commit
+    * ``git commit -m "message"`` to commit the files with a change message
+    * ``git push origin master`` to push to the repo master branch

 Test and Troubleshoot